BrowserBoost/Extension/README.md

 **tabCapture:** To capture and modify the audio of a tab.
 Required to boost volume.

 **privacy:** To modify the IPHandlingPolicy.
-Used to disable WebRTC.
+Required to disable WebRTC.

 **webNavigation:** To trigger onCommitted and onHistoryStateUpdated listener.
-Used to change user agent and enable right click & select.
+Required to change user agent and enable right click & select.

 **scripting:** To inject scripts into webpages.
-Used to change user agent and enable right click & select.
+Required to change user agent and enable right click & select.

-**downloads:** To trigger download of modified images.
-Used to save Image as type.
+**downloads:** To trigger download of modified image.
+Required to save image as type.

-**contextMenus:** Add context menu option for save Image as type.
+**contextMenus:** To add option to context menu.
+Required to save image as type.

 **offscreen:** To use the tabCapture API and HTML canvas in the background service worker.
-Used to boost volume and save Image as type.
+Required to boost volume and save Image as type.

 **declarativeNetRequestWithHostAccess:** To modify user agent header.
-Used to change user agent
+Required to change user agent

-**storage:** To remember user settings.
+**storage:** To store user settings.

 **Host permission:** To trigger webNavigation on every website.
-Used to change user agent and enable right click & select.
+Required to change user agent and enable right click & select.

 ## Development